-Rogers’ recovery journey began in 1998 and with a firsthand understanding of the complexities surrounding mental health, his passion in helping others culminated in the creation of The Harmony Workshops in 2009—a programme endorsed by the HSE and recognised by the Social Entrepreneur of Ireland (SEI) Awards.
+His passion for helping others (and his belief in the power of music) led Roger to create The Harmony Workshops in 2009 – a programme endorsed by the HSE and recognised by the Social Entrepreneur of Ireland (SEI) Awards.

-These workshops have reached over 20,000 individuals across Ireland, influencing change across diverse settings including schools, youth organisations, drug treatment facilities and both the male and female prisons of Mountjoy and Dóchas in Dublin.
+These workshops – still continuing after more than 15 years – have reached over 30,000 individuals across Ireland, influencing change in diverse settings including schools, youth organisations, drug treatment facilities and both the male and female prisons of Mountjoy and Dóchas in Dublin.

 Newspaper article titled "rap programme helps prevent teen addiction" featuring a group of students and an counsellor psychotherapist who runs the Harmony Workshops, which aims to use music to prevent substance abuse among teens.